07 Jul Does My Child Fart Too Much?

 - Do not consume sugar-free foods and gum

 - Keep up a food journal to determine if diary, grains, certain vegetables, or particular fruits cause more gas production

 - Simethicone such as Gas-X or Mylanta Gas may relieve bloating and abdominal pain caused by gas

 - Beano contains the enzyme that is needed to digest the sugars found in beans and many vegetables and might help reduce gas

 - Lactaid products contain lactase enzyme which is needed to digest the sugars found in dairy products and may help decrease gas production

 Lastly, exercise can help, too.
 Increased activity helps gas travel through the intestines, making it easier to pass gas.

 If you are concerned that your child has problems with gas, then speak to your child’s physician.
-If you would like more information about gastrointestinal (GI) digestive disorders and nutrition in children, please contact Dr. Mona Dave’s Plano Office or Southlake Office.
+If you would like more information about gastrointestinal (GI) digestive disorders and nutrition in children, please contact Dr. Mona Dave’s Frisco Office or Request Appointment Here.